alan-turing-institute/REG-handbook/content/docs/contributing/contributing_changes.md

 Once you have made changes, you will need to contribute them back to the remote repository.
 This page explains the process of pushing your changes back to the remote, and how your contribution will be checked in the CI and review process.

-The handbook users the [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) workflow.
+The handbook uses the [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) workflow.
 In short:

 - create a branch